Emotional-Toys/animals-dot/model/README.md

-### The work I did for the AIBO language goes here
+### The baseline for aiventure-letty that is in here

-As a proper model.
+The content of Reference.md needs to be paired for this feature-platform.